breezy-weather/breezy-weather/weather-unit/README.md

 ## Temperature

-Android translations are only in English at the moment.

 | Unit               | `NumberFormatter` | `MeasureFormat` | Android translations |
 |--------------------|-------------------|-----------------|----------------------|
 | Decidegree Celsius | ❌                 | ❌               | ✅¹                   |